Preston North End F.C.: Statue

 Outside the Sir Tom Finney Stand is a statue of the famous player himself, which is known as "The Splash" or the "Tom Finney Splash".
 The statue, sculpted by Peter Hodgkinson and unveiled in July 2004, was inspired by a famous photograph taken at the Chelsea versus Preston game in 1956, played at Stamford Bridge in particularly wet conditions.

 1913 terrorist incident

 An attempt was made to destroy the ground in 1913.
 As part of the suffragette bombing and arson campaign, suffragettes carried out a series of bombings and arson attacks nationwide during their campaign for women's suffrage.
 In April 1913, suffragettes attempted to burn down Deepdale's grandstand but were foiled.
 In the same year, suffragettes succeeded in burning down Arsenal's then South London stadium, and also attempted to burn down Blackburn Rovers' ground.
 More traditionally male sports were targeted in order to protest against male dominance.

+Sponsorship and kits

+Preston North End have traditionally worn white shirts with blue shorts for their home kit, with yellow being a common colour for Preston's away kit.
+The club's main sponsors, since shirt sponsorship was introduced in 1979, have been as follows: